 Savor the present involves noticing and then appreciating something that gives you pleasure.
 Let’s use the example of a raindrop on a leaf.
-By first noticing the raindrop then letting your attention linger on it, you may begin to notice details such as the height of the raindrop, the tension across the raindrop’s skin (that isn’t probably the correct terminology, but it paints a picture).
+By first noticing the raindrop and then letting your attention linger on it, you may begin to notice details such as the height of the raindrop, and the tension across the raindrop’s skin (that isn’t probably the correct terminology, but it paints a picture).
 You may also start to ask yourself questions.
 If the raindrop is near the tip of the leaf, how long will it be before it slides off the leaf?
 Or what is keeping it there in this perilous position?
 The process of appreciating what you are looking at and simultaneously appreciating the positive feelings you are experiencing at the moment, actually intensifies the pleasure gained leading to a greater feeling of joy and serenity.

 Savoring the past: